MiniFate/MiniFate/_chapters/01-introduction.md

 MiniFate is played with one gamemaster (_GM_) and one or more _players_.
 Each player takes on the role of a player character (_PC_) which they create as the game begins.
-The GM plays the rest of the world around the PCs, including its cast of non-player characters (_NPCs_), which could be anything from from friendly space pirates to rival adventurers to hideous dungeon monsters.
+The GM plays the rest of the world around the PCs, including its cast of non-player characters (_NPCs_), which could be anything from friendly space pirates to rival adventurers to hideous dungeon monsters.

 The GM generally opens each scene with a quick description.
 Play proceeds conversationally from there as the players and GM improvise back and forth.